Rick Benjamin (conductor): Controversy over Initial Concert at Juilliard

 In 1986 Benjamin decided to form a 14-piece orchestra of fellow Juilliard students to perform the music as it had been originally arranged during the period.
 Benjamin made a request to Juilliard to perform a concert of turn-of-the-20th-century American composers but his request was rejected by Juilliard's dean, who felt Juilliard should focus on traditional composers.
-Benjamin scheduled a Mozart program on solo tuba at a concert hall, but instead led a group in performing ragtime music, leaving open the doors to draw in a wider crowd.
+In response, Benjamin scheduled a tuba recital at the School's concert hall, but instead introduced his new "Paragon Ragtime Orchestra," leaving open the doors to draw in a wider crowd.
 Before a full house, Benjamin's group played selections by Irving Berlin and Victor Herbert, the W.C.
 Handy's "Memphis Blues" and Joplin's "Peacherine Two-Step."
 One witness to the event, Juilliard professor Vincent Persichetti, approached Benjamin after the concert was over to encourage him to make it his "life's work" to preserve "America's original music."

 The concert did not go over well with the dean, who put Benjamin on probation for it, but it had a much more positive impact on Grammy Award winning Columbia Records executive Thomas Frost, who to Benjamin's surprise was given a recording of the concert and had within a matter of weeks arranged for the first album of the Paragon Ragtime Orchestra to be released.
 Benjamin quit Juilliard without fanfare and has since devoted himself to his orchestra.